Japanese Fried Shrimp Balls

 Japanese Tapas

-Izakaya is the Japanese style of eating a Tapas meal.
-Lots of small plates filled with big flavors and healthy ingredients.
+Izakaya is the Japanese style of eating a Tapas meal, and gather with friends over drinks.

 Delicate Fried Shrimp Balls For Japanese Dining At Home

-Simple ingredients, probably already in your fridge, with a few Asian ingredients and you will think you are dining out!
+These Japanese shrimp balls are simple ingredients, probably already in your fridge, with a few Asian ingredients from your pantry.

-These Asian shrimp balls are easy to assemble ahead, easy to cook and perfect to serve as a small plate dish.
+Japanese style shrimp balls are easy to assemble ahead, easy to cook and perfect to serve as a small plate dish.

 Izakaya - Japanese Tapas Style Dining